willvedd/react-concurrent-mode/presentation/presentation--full.md

 # <SuspenseList>

-- Allows to orchestarte adjacent <Suspense>
+- Allows to orchestrate adjacent <Suspense>
 - Prevents jumping of page and losing scroll location as things load
 - Ordering customizable